AiJared/DSA_in_python/README.md

 And by list here I mean doubly linked list.

+<b>1.
+Deletion at the beginning</b>

+Below are the steps involved in deleting a node at the beginnig of a doubly linked list in Python.

+- Check if the list is empty, that is, head is None.
+If it is empty, then there is nothing to delete.
+- If the list has only one node, set the head to None to delete the node.
+- Otherwise update the head to point to the next node.
+- Set the previous pointer of the new node to None
+- Optionally, free the memory allocated to the deleted node.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.